-Output Configuration Attribute Type Meaning png:compressionLevel int Compression level for zip/deflate compression, on a scale from 0 (fastest, minimal compression) to 9 (slowest, maximal compression).
+Output Configuration Attribute Туре Meaning oiio:dither int If nonzero and outputting UINT8 values in the file from a source of higher bit depth, will add a small amount of random dither to combat the appearance of banding. oiio:ioproxy ptr Pointer to a Filesystem::IOProxy that will handle the I/O, for example by writing to a memory buffer. png:compressionLevel int Compression level for zip/deflate compression, on a scale from 0 (fastest, minimal compression) to 9 (slowest, maximal compression).
 The default is 6.
 PNG compression is always lossless. png:filter int Controls the "row filters" that prepare the image for optimal compression.
-The default is 0 (PNG_NO_FILTERS), but other values (which may be "or-ed" or summed to combine their effects) are 8 (PNG_FILTER_NONE), 16 (PNG_FILTER_SUB), 32 (PNG_FILTER_UP), 64 (PNG_FILTER_AVG), or 128 (PNG_FILTER_PAETH). oiio:ioproxy ptr Pointer to a Filesystem::IOProxy that will handle the I/O, for example by writing to a memory buffer. oiio:dither int If nonzero and outputting UINT8 values in the file, will add a small amount of random dither to combat the appearance of banding
+The default is 0 (PNG_NO_FILTERS), but other values (which may be "or-ed" or summed to combine their ef- fects) are 8 (PNG_FILTER_NONE), 16 (PNG_FILTER_SUB), 32 (PNG_FILTER_UP), 64 (PNG_FILTER_AVG), or 128 (PNG_FILTER_PAETH).

-PNG input and output both support the "custom I/O" feature via the special "oiio:ioproxy" attributes (see Sections sec-imageoutput-ioproxy and Custom I/O proxies (and reading the file from a memory buffer)) as well as the set_ioproxy() methods.
+PNG input and output both support the "custom I/O" feature via the special "oiio:ioproxy" attributes (see Sections Custom I/O proxies (and writing the file to a memory buffer) and Custom I/O proxies (and reading the file from a memory buffer)) as well as the set_ioproxy() methods.